Lemonymous/ITB-TerrainEditor/README.md

  Adds a terrain editor for debugging purposes

 Controls:
-- Right click palette buttons to select a feature
+- Left click palette buttons to select a feature
-- Right click and hold to paint feature onto the board
+- Left click and hold to paint feature onto the board
-- Left click to deselect a feature
+- Right click to deselect a feature
 - Mouse wheel up to increase health on hovered tile
 - Mouse wheel down to decrease health on hovered tiles
 - Ctrl + Mouse wheel up to increase max health on hovered tile